souffle-lang/souffle-lang.github.io/_docs/provenance.md

 - Other commands allow to control the output (`output <filename>`, `format <json|proof>`), print rules of the program (`rule <relation> <rulenumber>`), and exit (`exit`, `quit`, or `q`)

 ## Internals of Provenance
-The approach for provenance in Souffle is a lazy one, where no proof trees are computed until the user queries for them.
+The approach for provenance in Soufflé is a lazy one, where no proof trees are computed until the user queries for them.

 However, to answer provenance queries efficiently, the provenance system requires to keep track of some extra information during evaluation.